rails/rails/guides/source/debugging_rails_applications.md

 be warned: this is an experimental feature.

 The `var` method is the most convenient way to show variables and their values.
-Let's let `byebug` to help us with it.
+Let's let `byebug` help us with it.

 ```
 (byebug) help var